 As a modern woman, you should seek medical help in advance to make sure menopause triggers the minimum side-effects in your body.
-There’re many reliable private gynaecologist clinic in London to help you in this context.
+There are many reliable Private Gynaecologist in London to help you in this context.
+If you are looking for basic facts about menopause, book an appointment or get in touch with our consultant gynaecologist.
 The normal symptoms that this physiological condition brings include the following:

 It may be mentioned here, vaginal atropy is the principal contributor to dryness in the vagina.
 All these symptoms mainly result from suddenly decreased production of the female hormones, namely estrone and progesterone, inside one's ovaries.
 In addition to the symptoms given above, you may also suffer from vaginal inflammation and thinning of the vaginal tissues.

-Furthermore, you can ask your doctor for prescription medicines to prevent bone loss during post-menopause phase.
+Furthermore, you can ask your gynaecologist for prescription medicines to prevent bone loss during post-menopause phase.

 Food Allergy Testing with Signs and Symptoms11 Sep, 2020